- 6 shares

 What are Personal SEO and Personal Branding?

-Personal SEO (Search Engine Optimization) is all about the relevant keywords and phrases (or “hard” skills) you possess that recruiters and hiring managers most search online to source and assess candidates like you.
+Personal SEO (Search Engine Optimization) is all about the relevant keywords and phrases (typically your “hard” skills) you possess that recruiters and hiring managers most search online to source and assess candidates like you.

 Get a Handle on Sameness vs. Differentiation

-Conversely, personal SEO is all about sameness – uncovering and incorporating in your content the same relevant keywords and phrases that your competitors will also be using to help them get found online.
+Working on personal SEO is wrapped around uncovering and incorporating in your content the same relevant keywords and phrases that your competitors will also be using to help them get found online.

 Hmmm . . .
 Differentiation vs. sameness.
 Can these two opposing imperatives come together harmoniously?